 - Order a cold dish – our favorite is the cucumbers – to act as a spice reliever when we do decide to order the dish spicy.
 We’re usually glad we did.

-It’s a dish you’ll be sure to enjoy, so if you ever make your way out here give it a try and let us know what you thought!
+It’s a dish you’ll be sure to enjoy – one of many such excellent dishes in Xinjiang – so if you ever make your way out here give it a try and let us know what you thought!
 My parents came to visit and I’m pretty sure they had a good time eating this with us…

 …that is until my mom saw the chicken head.
 I think her meal ended right there.
 Ha!